-A unique programme designed to develop students' abilities to understand and analyse the security implications of scientific and technological developments, utilising knowledge and tools of analysis from the hard sciences, political science, history, philosophy and the sociology.
+A unique programme designed to develop your abilities to understand and analyse the security implications of scientific and technological developments, while utilising knowledge and tools of analysis from the hard sciences, political science, history, philosophy and sociology.

-The Centre for Science and Security Studies, based in the Department of War Studies, provides a vibrant home for the MA.
-The Centre has a growing cadre of PhD students and researchers, and sponsors its own speaker series.
-Students on the MA are encouraged to apply for internships (on Centre research projects and/or with other relevant institutions in London, such as the Verification Research, Training and Information Centre (VERTIC) and IISS).
+Our Centre for Science and Security Studies, based in the Department of War Studies, provides a vibrant home for our MA programme.
+It has a growing cadre of PhD students and researchers, and sponsors its own speaker series.
+You are encouraged to apply for internships (on our research projects and/or with such other relevant institutions in London as the Verification Research, Training and Information Centre (VERTIC) and IISS).

-With a typical 50-50 mix of students with a hard science versus social science/humanities background, the programme provides an excellent opportunity for students to learn from each other as well as from staff and visiting lecturers; in recent years students have institutionalised this by forming their own reading group.
+With a typical 50-50 mix of students with a hard science versus social science/humanities background, our programme provides an excellent opportunity for you to learn from each other as well as from staff and visiting lecturers.
+In recent years students have institutionalised this by forming their own reading group.

-The unrivalled location in the heart of London beside the River Thames brings outstanding advantages.
-Students enjoy excellent academic, social and cultural opportunities.
+Our unrivalled location in the heart of London beside the River Thames brings outstanding advantages.
+You can enjoy excellent academic, social and cultural opportunities.

-The department is close to the seat of Government, the City, the Imperial War Museum, the National Maritime Museum, the Royal Courts of Justice and the Inns of Court.
+We are close to the seat of government, the City, Imperial War Museum, National Maritime Museum, Royal Courts of Justice and the Inns of Court.

 Read what Jessica, a War Studies Graduate says about this programme here